preetishkakoty/preetishkakoty.github.io/content/post/icossar_2025/index.md

 ---
-title: Preetish Kakoty gave presentation at the 14th International Conference on Structural Safety and Reliability in Los Angeles, USA.
+title: Delivered a presentation at the 14th International Conference on Structural Safety and Reliability in Los Angeles, USA.
 #summary: Take full control of your personal brand and privacy by migrating away from the big tech platforms!
 date: 2025-06-03